Lochlan/LochlanMcIntosh.com-frontend/README.md

 # [LochlanMcIntosh.com](http://www.lochlanmcintosh.com/)

+## Please note that this project is no longer being updated.
+This front end has been itegrated into my "[LochlanMcIntosh.com](https://github.com/Lochlan/LochlanMcIntosh.com)" repo, a Python/Django project.
+Please go there and take a look!

 [![Build Status](https://travis-ci.org/Lochlan/LochlanMcIntosh.com-frontend.png?branch=master)](https://travis-ci.org/Lochlan/LochlanMcIntosh.com-frontend)

 My personal website!
 This repo also serves as a living example of what I think a well-written and modern front-end project might look like, represented by the front-end stack I am partial towards and most experienced with.